MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

     :::image type="content" source="media/monitor-hci-single/agent-migration-2.png" alt-text="Screenshot showing the Data collection rules window." lightbox="media/monitor-hci-single/agent-migration-2.png":::

-1. Select or create a data collection rule as mentioned previously in the *Enable Insights* section.
+1. Select or create a data collection rule as described previously in the [Enable Insights](#enable-insights) section.

 The Azure Monitor Agent and the Microsoft Monitoring Agent extension can both be installed on the same computer during migration.
 Running both agents might lead to duplication of data and increased cost.
 If a machine has both agents installed, you'll see a warning in the Azure portal that you might be collecting duplicate data, as shown below.